• Home

 Tags

-Caravanning, Caravans, Maintenance, Touring, tow vehicle, Towing, travel, Travel Trailer, Travel Trailers
+Caravanning, Caravans, Maintenance, Touring, Tow Vehicle, Towing, travel, Travel Trailer, Travel Trailers

 This time of year is great for getting away in your caravan or motor home and getting into the festive spirit.
 We have owned a caravan for 5 years now and every year to extend the season we have managed to take in a Christmas Market – Lincoln, Erddig, Cheltenham, Oxford, Birmingham to name a few.
 This year would be no exception and we had decided to re-visit Birmingham.
 Around the same time as we were planning this, Andy Harris, the TV presenter, owner of RoadPro and avid motorhome enthusiast had been in touch and had a product he wanted us to try out… and make a video!